exah/framez/README.md

     ```js
     import animate from '@exah/a/animate'
+    import easeInOut from '@exah/a/timing/ease-in-out'
-    import styles from '@exah/a/styles'
+    import updateStyles from '@exah/a/update-styles'
     import withEase from '@exah/a/with-ease'
-    import easeInOut from '@exah/a/timing/ease-in-out'

     // do something awesome
     ```